-Before the digital age of smart mobile trackers, using ID tags was the the norm in keeping track on valuables.
-The tags contain printed information about the user like name and contact number for the finder to use.
+Before the digital age of smart mobile trackers, using ID tags was the norm in keeping track of valuables.
+The tags contain printed information about the user, like name and contact number, for the finder to use.
 It’s a simple yet effective method, which is applied to the KEEPY tracker by designer Nikita Bukoros.

 It’s a Lost and Found ID tag stripped down to the essentials for uncomplicated access for users and finders alike.
-It offers a hassle-free and durable way to keep track on those that matter.
+It offers a hassle-free and durable way to keep track of stuff that matters.
 It doesn’t run on batteries, so there’s no worry over a malfunctioning tracker, saves money on batteries, and requires no electricity to work.

 KEEPY comes in a small and weather-resistant design for portability and continuous tracing capabilities.
 It features a large cutout and secure locking mechanism that clips to virtually anything or anyone valuable, be it luggage, pets, bags, phone, keys, or even family members like children or the elderly.

-The QR code uses advanced laser marking for elegibility and damage resistance.
+The QR code uses advanced laser marking for legibility and damage resistance.
 Likewise, the recyclable material used is resistant to frost, dust, and water.
-KEEPY also comes in bright colors including orange, yellow, green, and pink, so they are easy to spot.
+KEEPY also comes in bright colors, including orange, yellow, green, and pink, so they are easy to spot.

 Check It Out